vchan852/google-book-search/README.md

 ## Usage
 To use the application, search for any book by title, author, genre, etc. After searching, a list of books including the title, an image and description will population.
 If the user wishes to save a book to their list, they can sign up or login then navigate to the book search and select the save option.

+## Installation
+To install the application locally, ensure that Node.js and MongoDB installed, then clone the repository from Github and run the installation script ```npm run install``` followed the start script ```npm run develop```.

 ## Questions
 For additional questions, find me on [github](https://github.com/vchan852)